JayBarbanel/ReadMeGenerator/README.md

 * [License](#License)

 ## Description
-test
+tes
 ## Installation Instructions
-test
+t
 ## Usage
-test

 ## How to contribute
-tes

 ## To Test

-test
+## License
+MIT
 ## Questions
-If you have any questions, feel free to reach me at test or email me at test
+If you have any questions, feel free to reach me at  or email me at
-## Video